 - Keep your indoor air clean.
 A dirty filter can hinder one of the air filter’s most important jobs: filtering contaminants from your air.
 Allergens like dirt, dust and debris can circulate throughout your home with a dirty air filter and cause health problems for those who suffer from allergies, asthma or other respiratory issues.

 - Reduce energy consumption.
 A heat pump with a dirty air filter isn’t nearly as efficient as one with a clean air filter.

 - Avoid heat pump failure.
 It may seem too simple to be true, but a dirty air filter can actually cause your heat pump to break down.
 Furnaces can become overworked trying to circulate air through a dirty filter, and cause certain heat pump components to fail and leave you in the cold.
-In fact, we see this problem often in Opelika winters.
+In fact, we see this problem often in Auburn and Opelika winters.